m4fh/seal/README.md

 local http = require("@std/net/http")
 if channel then
     local data = channel.data :: { url: string }
-    local response = http.get({ url = data.url }):unwrap()
+    local response = http.get({ url = data.url }):unwrap_json()
     channel:send(response)
 end
 ```

-Notes on concurrency: because each Luau value (a table, number, or function) is attached specifically to a single VM, you cannot send values arbitrarily between VMs like if each thread got a function like a `task.spawn` or a Rust `thread::spawn`.
-To get around this, instead of allowing users to pass arbitrary upvalues between functions in different threads, we expose a low-level API for structured communication between threads, and handle serialization of values on our end.
+Notes on concurrency: because each Luau value (a table, number, or function) is attached specifically to a single Luau VM, you cannot send values arbitrarily between VMs.
+To get around this, instead of allowing users to pass arbitrary upvalues between functions in different threads, seal exposes a low-level API for structured communication between threads, and handles serialization/deserialization of values on our end.